 - Do not give pupils personal contact details (e.g. e-mail, telephone numbers or address), or take personal contact details from pupils except in an emergency, (in which case a member of SLT must always be informed) - It should not be necessary for staff to have pupils' personal contact details on a routine basis.
 Where staff might require such details e.g. for the organisation of school activities such as school trips, it is essential that the school provides a contact number for the pupils and it is made clear that whenever personal contact numbers are taken from pupils, the lists are destroyed after the trip and are never stored in any device belonging to a member of staff - Exercise caution in use of social media, and ensure you are working within the confines of the GDST Communications including Social Media Policy, ICT Acceptable Use Agreement and any other GDST guidance on the use of social media - Do not engage with pupils using personal social media channels.
-For example, staff must not become Facebook friends with current pupils (or former pupils below the age of 18) on personal accounts, and must not follow them, or communicate with them, on Twitter, WhatsApp, Snapchat or Instagram - For their own personal wellbeing as well as a matter of good safeguarding practice, staff should not engage in communication with pupils out of normal school hours, other than in an emergency, even if using school email accounts/phone numbers etc.
+For example, staff must not become Facebook friends with current pupils (or former pupils below the age of 21) on personal accounts, and must not follow them, or communicate with them, on Twitter, WhatsApp, Snapchat or Instagram - For their own personal wellbeing as well as a matter of good safeguarding practice, staff should not engage in communication with pupils out of normal school hours, other than in an emergency, even if using school email accounts/phone numbers etc.

-The guidelines above do not apply in relation to the behaviour of staff towards their own children or other close relatives if these children are GDST pupils.
+The guidelines above do not apply in relation to the behaviour of staff when they are acting in their capacity as parents of their own children if these children are GDST pupils.
 Staff with children at their school are expected to use their common sense and careful judgement in determining appropriate boundaries whilst ensuring that safeguarding considerations do not adversely circumscribe their children's social interactions with peers.
 When staff email the school as parent of a pupil they are reminded to use their personal email not their GDST email to avoid confusion over whether they are acting in a parental or professional capacity.
-They should discuss matters with the Head or DSL in advance if uncertain about any specific situation, and likewise inform the Head immediately if something occurs which is problematic or could be misconstrued.
+If uncertain about any specific situation, staff should refer to the Head or DSL for guidance and likewise inform the Head immediately if something occurs which is problematic or could be misconstrued.